Navigation: THE REMOTE DATABASE VERSION >

 Multiple generations of backups are kept for you - daily backups for the last 7 days, weekly backups for the last 4 weeks, monthly backups for last 12 months, and yearly backups for every year that you continue using the program.
 The weekly backups are made on the first day a backup is made in which the last weekly backup was at least 7 days ago.
 The monthly backups are made on the first day a backup is made in a new month.
 And the yearly backups are made on the first day a backup is made in a new year.

 Restoring Web Backups

-Unlike with non-Web Network versions of ACCOUNTS, there should be very little reason to ever have to restore one of these backups.
+Unlike with non-Remote Database versions of ACCOUNTS, there should be very little reason to ever have to restore one of these backups.
 Common reasons for restoring backups for other versions of the program include moving the program to a new computer, restoring to the same computer after something goes wrong (such as a hard drive failing), or transferring your data between different users' computers.

-None of those situations are relevant for the Web Network Version.
-If you have a new computer, you just have to install the Web Network Version of ACCOUNTS on it and log in using your usual login email address and password.
-To allow another user on another computer to access the same web database, just give them a login (see Web Network Version User Management), then have them install the Web Network Version of ACCOUNTS on their computer and log in using their login email address and password.
+None of those situations are relevant for the Remote Database Version.
+If you have a new computer, you just have to install the Remote Database Version of ACCOUNTS on it and log in using your usual login email address and password.
+To allow another user on another computer to access the same remote database, just give them a login (see Remote Database Version User Management), then have them install the Remote Database Version of ACCOUNTS on their computer and log in using their login email address and password.

 So virtually the only case in which you might really need to restore a backup is if you feel you have done something very wrong in the program, and cannot figure out a way to undo it without going back to the previous backup, and losing at least the current day's work (depending on which backup you choose to restore).
 Please first contact us in that situation to ask whether there is in fact a way to undo what you have done, since in some cases we may be able to figure something out that you haven't considered!